 Welcome to Year 5 - Acer Class!

 Pupils have been provided with an ideas for homework page.
 This should provide inspiration for pupils’ homework projects this half term.
-Ideas include: creating a Polar collage using snowy pictures; create a model of their favourite Arctic or Antarctic animal or to create a holiday brochure for the 'unsinkable' Titanic.
+Ideas include: creating a heathly lifestyle plan: excercise and meal plans; find out about the history of Valentine's Day or to find out what 'blood is thicker than water' means.

-In Maths this term, we will be focusing on multiplication and division and statistics - for more details, click on the yearly overview link above.
+In Maths this term, we will be focusing on fractions and decimals - for more details, click on the yearly overview link above.
 Pupils are expected to complete the MyMaths and Times Tables Rockstars homeworks to the best of their ability each week.